Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, LiteRT-LM, and Chrome AI

 (embeddings, classification, etc.)

-The flowchart covers the three production-stable providers. @localmode/litert is intentionally left off the default decision path while it is in early preview -- opt into it explicitly when you want to experiment with Google's engine, or add it to a fallback chain so your app picks it up once its catalog grows.
+Chrome AI sits at the top of the chart because when it applies it removes the download question altogether -- but it applies narrowly, so every branch below it is the answer for the other browsers. @localmode/litert is intentionally left off the default decision path while it is in early preview -- opt into it explicitly when you want to experiment with Google's engine, or add it to a fallback chain so your app picks it up once its catalog grows.

 Automatic Fallback: Zero Decision Logic in Your App